Documentation

 1. Install the plugin — Download from the releases page and copy to your plugin folder

-2. Load in your DAW — Add JamWide to a track
+2. Load in your DAW — Add JamWide to a track (or launch standalone)

 3. Connect to a server — Enter a server address or pick from the browser